antfu/contribute/README.md

 ### ESLint

-I use [ESLint](https://eslint.org/) for both linting and formatting with [my custom config preset](https://github.com/antfu/eslint-config).
+We use [ESLint](https://eslint.org/) for both linting and formatting with [my custom config preset](https://github.com/antfu/eslint-config).

 <table><tr><td width="500px" valign="top">

 #### IDE Setup

-I recommend using [VS Code](https://code.visualstudio.com/) along with the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+We recommend using [VS Code](https://code.visualstudio.com/) along with the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 With the settings on the right, you can have auto fix and formatting when you save the code you are editing.

 </td><td width="500px"><br>